 - Insufficient Cooking Time: Sometimes split peas need more time on the stove.
 If you've followed the recipe and they're still not soft, try extending the cooking time.

 - Competing Ingredients: Other ingredients in the pot can compete for the available water, making it more difficult for the peas to absorb enough to soften.
-This is especially true if you have a lot of starchy or absorbent ingredients.
 If you added more vegetables or potatoes to this recipe, make sure to add more broth to compensate.

 - Stirring: Failing to stir the pot occasionally might lead to uneven cooking, causing some peas to soften while others remain hard.